OWASP/CheatSheetSeries/cheatsheets_draft/Cross_Site_Scripting_Prevention_Cheat_Sheet.md

 Other areas to be careful of include:

-- Callback Functions
+- Callback functions
 - Where URLs are handled in code such as this CSS { background-url : “javascript:alert(xss)”; }
 - All JavaScript event handlers (`onclick()`, `onerror()`, `onmouseover()`).
-- Unsafe JS Functions like `eval()`, `setInterval()`, `setTimeout()`
+- Unsafe JS functions like `eval()`, `setInterval()`, `setTimeout()`

-Don't place variables into Dangerous Contexts as even with Output Encoding, it will not prevent an XSS attack fully.
+Don't place variables into dangerous contexts as even with output encoding, it will not prevent an XSS attack fully.

-That’s why it’s important to combine Output Encoding with HTML Sanitization.

 ## HTML Sanitization

-Sometimes users need to write HTML.
-One scenario would be in a WordPress WYSIWYG editor and using HTML to change the styling or structure of a blog post.
-Output encoding here will prevent XSS, but it will also prevent our users from customising their posts.
-This scenario is common all over the web.
-Output Encoding must also be used with HTML Sanitization.
+Sometimes users need to author HTML.
+One scenario would be allow users to change the styling or structure of content inside a WYSIWYG editor.
+Output encoding here will prevent XSS, but it will break the intended functionality of the application.
+The styling will not be rendered.
+In these cases, HTML Sanitization should be used.

-Passing a variable through a HTML Sanitization function will strip out everything that contains dangerous HTML and return a clean string.
-OWASP recommend s[DOMPurify](https://github.com/cure53/DOMPurify) for HTML Sanitization.
+HTML Sanitization will strip dangerous HTML from a variable and return a safe string of HTML.
+OWASP recommends [DOMPurify](https://github.com/cure53/DOMPurify) for HTML Sanitization.

 ```js
 let clean = DOMPurify.sanitize(dirty);
 ```

-There are some further things to consider.
+There are some further things to consider:

-- You should make sure all variables are being sanitized, if you don’t you’re opening a hole in your web application.
-Don’t let any variable get a free ride.
-- If you sanitize content and then modify it afterwards, you can easily void your efforts.
+- If you sanitize content and then modify it afterwards, you can easily void your security efforts.
 - If you sanitize content and then send it to a library for use, check that it doesn’t mutate that string somehow.
-Otherwise, again, your efforts are void.
+Otherwise, again, your security efforts are void.
-- You must regularly patch DOMPurify.
-Browsers change and bypasses are being discovered regularly.
+- You must regularly patch DOMPurify or other HTML Sanitization libraries that you use.
+Browsers change functionality and bypasses are being discovered regularly.
-- Bypasses do exist in the form of Mutation-Based XSS.
-Browsers will mutate content they receive and do their best to render it.
-Sometimes their best will include XSS payloads.
-This attack vector is why a [browser-based sanitizer API is being developed](https://wicg.github.io/sanitizer-api/).

 ## Safe Sinks

 Security professionals often talk in terms of sources and sinks.
 If you pollute a river, it'll flow downstream somewhere.
 It’s the same with computer security.
 XSS sinks are places where variables are placed into your webpage.

 Thankfully, many sinks where variables can be placed are safe.
 This is because these sinks treat the variable as text and will never execute it.
 Try to refactor your code to remove references to unsafe sinks like innerHTML, and instead use textContent or value.

-Here is a list of some safe HTML and HTML Attribute sinks OWASP recommends refactoring your code to use.

 ```js
 elem.textContent = dangerVariable;